 Into the future with energy efficiency

-To make our world more energy-efficient, Siemens increases the efficiency of power generation, uses smart grids and power-saving energy transmission and distribution, expands the use of renewable energy and develops energy-efficient solutions for power supply and access.
+To make our world more energy-efficient, Siemens is increasing the efficiency of power generation, makes use of smart grids and power-saving energy transmission and distribution, expands the use of renewable energy and develops energy-efficient solutions for power supply and access.

 In northern Africa, 99 percent of the population has access to electricity.
 But how is the situation in other African regions?
-In Sub-Saharan Africa, for instance, only about 30 percent can use electricity.
+In Sub-Saharan Africa, for instance, only about 30 percent can’t use electricity.
 Approximately 560 million Africans do not have access to reliable electricity.
 75 percent of generated power is consumed in five countries: Algeria, Egypt, Libya, Morocco, and South Africa.

 The South African government, for example, is investing significantly in the construction of a new energy infrastructure and in upgrading the existing networks.
 The country also plans to change the energy mix to be able to provide 40 percent of energy from renewable sources by 2030.

 Smart grid and energy transmission